-Virginia Baptist Homes, Inc. was established as a Baptist agency to minister to the needs of Baptists and others.
+LifeSpire was established as a Baptist agency to minister to the needs of Baptists and others.
 Entrance is open, without restriction to race, creed, or national origin.
-As provided in the Life-Care Agreement and the Fee for Service Agreement, benevolent assistance may be available to assist with Residents' financial needs where those needs are not, in the Community's judgment, the result of willful or unreasonable dissipation of the Resident's assets.
+As provided in the Life-Care Agreement and Fee for Service Agreement, benevolent assistance may be available to assist with Residents' financial needs where those needs are not, in the Community's judgment, the result of willful or unreasonable dissipation of the Resident's assets.